Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable2.md

 ## Documenting Existing Behavior (P)

-For this section of the deliverable, you'll be following INSERT GUIDE HERE to assemble and use your car.
+For this section of the deliverable, you'll be following the included instructions or using your own design to assemble and use your car.
+While doing that please ensure your kit has all the neccessary parts and that those parts work.
+This will be very important for a smooth return process at the end of the semester.
+To help with this see [this guide] for the parts and how they should be working.

 ## Assemble Hardware (P)

 For this section you will need to assemble your car.
-Before Assembling see [this guide] for guidelines while building.
+Before Assembling see the included guide for guidelines while building.
 You may use the instructions included in the kit or assemble it your own way.

 ## Raspberry Pi Setup (P)